Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Introduction

-\item To maximize the sensing SINR while satisfying specific communication SINR constraints, which are equivalent to the SE constraints, a concave-convex programming (CCP)-based power allocation algorithm is proposed.
-To evaluate the effectiveness of the proposed power allocation algorithm, a communication-centric approach, called \textit{comm.-centric}, is used as the baseline algorithm.
-The objective of the baseline algorithm is to minimize the total power consumption subject to the same constraints as the proposed algorithm.
-Conversely, the proposed algorithm maximizes the sensing SINR.
-Three algorithms are compared numerically: i) the communication-centric (\textit{comm.-centric}); ii) the proposed ISAC power allocation algorithm ii.a) without additional sensing beams (\textit{ISAC}) and ii.b) with dedicated additional sensing beams (\textit{ISAC+S}). \item We derive the maximum a posteriori ratio test (MAPRT) detector for target detection.
-The detector optimally fuses received signals from the receiver APs during multiple time slots in a centralized manner to detect a target with a known location within a hotspot area.
+\item To maximize the sensing SINR while satisfying specific communication SINR constraints a concave-convex programming (CCP)-based power allocation algorithm is proposed.
+To evaluate the effectiveness of the proposed power allocation algorithm, a communication-centric approach, called \textit{comm.-centric}, is used as the baseline algorithm and representative of the existing cell-free massive MIMO systems which are utilized for serving only communication UEs.
+The objective of the baseline algorithm is to minimize the total power consumption subject to the same constraints as the proposed algorithm.\footnote{In traditional communication systems, minimizing the total power consumption is one of the common objective functions in the optimization problems.} Conversely, the proposed algorithm maximizes the sensing SINR.
+In addition, we consider a new benchmark based on an orthogonal sharing approach in which the resources (symbols) in one coherence block are dedicated to communication and sensing in an orthogonal manner.
+Four algorithms are compared numerically: i) the communication-centric (\textit{comm.-centric}); ii) the proposed ISAC power allocation algorithm ii.a) without additional sensing beams (\textit{ISAC}), ii.b) with dedicated additional sensing beams (\textit{ISAC+S}); and iii) power allocation algorithms based on orthogonal sharing (\textit{OS}). \item We introduce the sensing SE as a new sensing performance metric, which takes into account the impact of the sensing SINR as well as the resource block usage for sensing purposes.
+We compare the performance of the ISAC approach with an orthogonal sharing approach. \item We derive the maximum a posteriori ratio test (MAPRT) detector for target detection.
+The detector optimally fuses received signals from the receive APs during multiple time slots in a centralized manner to detect a target at a known location within a hotspot area.
 The detector takes into account the presence of clutter, which is not completely canceled out, and the target's unknown radar cross-section (RCS) values.
-Moreover, we take into account the potential correlation between different arrival and departure directions to/from the target.
+Moreover, we take into account the potential correlation between different arrival and departure directions to/from the target, which has not been considered before.
 The new target detector requires more advanced processing compared to the one proposed in our previous work \cite{behdad2022power}, which neglected the existence of clutter.
 We verify numerically that the proposed advanced processing scheme offers significantly improved detection probability. \end{itemize} The rest of the paper is organized as follows.
 Section \ref{section2} describes the system model, including the scenario, channel model, and signal model for communication and sensing.
 Uplink channel estimation and transmit ISAC precoding vectors are presented in Section \ref{section3}, while the downlink communication and SE are provided in Section \ref{section4}.
 Sections \ref{section5} and \ref{section6} are devoted to the multi-static sensing algorithm and deriving the MAPRT detector, respectively.
 The proposed power allocation algorithm is described in Section \ref{section7}.
 The numerical results are discussed in Section \ref{section8}.
 Finally, Section \ref{section9} concludes the paper.